Apply for building regulations approval

 You can apply for building regulations approval either through the full plans process, or with a building notice depending on the type and complexity of the work involved.

 Full plans process

 This is when the person wishing to carry out the work, or their agent, submits plans showing full construction details of the work.
 This method must be used where the Regulatory Reform (Fire Safety) order is applicable or where a Severn Trent Water sewer may be involved.
 You will receive a formal decision after the checking process has taken place.
-An approval notice can be presented to financial institutions, solicitors, surveyors, etc, when seeking loans or moving home.
+An approval notice can be presented to those such as financial institutions, solicitors, surveyors when seeking loans or moving home.
 You will also have the assurance that providing the work is carried out in accordance with the approved plans the regulations will be satisfied.

 Building notice procedure

 The building notice procedure is useful for carrying out work on smaller projects and also where the person carrying out the work is familiar with the regulation's requirements.
 It enables work to proceed quickly without the deposit of plans.
 It may not be used for certain projects such as flats with a common area, shops and offices, where the regulations make requirements for means of escape in case of fire, and the Regulatory Reform (Fire Safety) Order is applicable.
 It also cannot be used if you are building in the vicinity of a Severn Trent sewer.

 Detailed plans are not usually required resulting savings in time and cost.

 You must feel confident that the works comply with the building regulations or you risk having to correct it after inspection.
 You may have to submit plans and calculations at a later stage.
 No approval notice will be issued, though if works are considered satisfactory you will get a completion certificate.